Kyle Farmer's single in the 10th inning carries Twins to a 5-4 win over the Red Sox

 UP NEXT

 RHP Joe Ryan (7-4, 3.30 ERA) starts Thursday for Minnesota in the finale of the four-game series.
-Alex Cora said it's likely LHP Brandon Walter would be called up to make the start for Boston, though the manager said the team could also use an opener.
+The team is expected to recall LHP Brandon Walter from Triple-A, but Cora said after the game that Justin Garza will serve as an opener.
 Walter, 26, would be making his major league debut.

 for more features.